dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 where $w$ is the set of all weights in the network for which we define the prior $P(w)$.
 From such a model we could obtain not only predictions of our target variable $y$ but also a measure of uncertainty for those predictions.

 However, it is well known that training a deep network like this is a difficult, if not impossible, task.
-Enter "deep probabalistic ensembles" which approximate of the posterior $P(w \ \vert \ x)$.
+Enter "deep probabilistic ensembles" which approximate of the posterior $P(w \ \vert \ x)$.

-## Approximating deep bayesian neural networks
+## Approximating deep Bayesian neural networks

-Since NVIDIA paper is pretty short and self explanitory so I'll only cover the details necessary to grok the code below.
+Since NVIDIA paper is pretty short and self explanatory so I'll only cover the details necessary to grok the code below.

 The key idea the author's introduce is a loss function that allows us to learn an ensemble of deep neural networks so that the ensemble itself approximates samples from the posterior in \eqref{eq:posterior}.